bchareyre/yade-mpi/doc/sphinx/introduction.rst

 	  -x                    Exit when the script finishes
 	  -n                    Run without graphical interface (equivalent to unsetting the DISPLAY environment variable)
-	  --generate-manpage=FILE
-	                        Generate man page documenting this program and exit --test                Run regression test suite and exit; the exists status is 0 if all tests pass, 1 if a test fails and 2 for an unspecified exception.
+	  --test                Run regression test suite and exit; the exists status is 0 if all tests pass, 1 if a test fails and 2 for an unspecified exception.